Manager and Guide @ Rio de Janeiro Urban Adventures. Beach and samba lover, like most typical cariocas.

-Surrounded by the Andes Mountains, Quito is the world’s highest capital city — and located almost right at the centre of the planet, just a 30-minute drive from the equator.
+Surrounded by the Andes Mountains, Quito is the world’s second-highest capital city — and located almost right at the centre of the planet, just a 30-minute drive from the equator.
 Quito is considered the best preserved historic city in South America, which means if you’re a history lover, you are simply going to lose your mind there.
 But in addition to the colonial constructions, Quito also offers new attractions, such as contemporary art museums and a cable car that will give you a fresh perspective of the city from the top.

 For culture vultures: São Paulo, Brazil

 São Paulo is famed for having some of the best restaurants and shopping in South America.
 It’s a city of thousands of skyscrapers, but also an amazing mix of cultures.
 Think world-class dining, and a variety of cultural attractions such as the São Paulo Museum of Art — a great place for art, culture, and food lovers.

 Chile’s capital of Santiago is more modern than historic, and well worth visiting for its gastronomic scene, colonial mansions, and massive buildings.
 Don’t miss the house of Nobel-prize-winning Pablo Neruda, one of the most important poets of all time, and the Museum of Memory and Human Rights, dedicated to the victims of human right violations during the dictatorship regime led by Augusto Pinochet between 1973 and 1990.

 So.
 Which one is going to be your next destination?